- April 8,2026

 Remove inactive subscribers

-Monitor opt-out spikes per campaign
+Monitors opt-out spikes per campaign

 Compliance is ongoing monitoring, not static approval.